lollcat/Autoencoders-deep-dive/Inverse-Autoregressive-Flow/IVF.md

 {% endraw %}

+### EndNote on Autoregressive NN
-Note: To output i and input j, the autoregressive NN simply blocks connections between nodes that lead from j to i for i < j.
+To output i and input j, the autoregressive NN simply blocks connections between nodes that lead from j to i for i < j.
 To implement this for a deep NN certain nodes are "allocated" to certain outputs (for management of the blocking/ensuring that each input is processes with a sufficient number of nodes), and the blocking is performed using element by element multiplication with a masking matrix (i.e. a matrix with 0's for connects/weights that should be blocked, and 1's for connections that are allowed).